 Of course you would, and vaccines are an inescapable part of any pet health plan.
 They help animals fight disease before it takes hold, and keep pet populations as a whole safe from infection.
 To see exactly why vaccines are so important and how best to ensure your pet’s safety, it’s critical to understand how they work.

 Here are some of the most common questions, and their answers.

 How Do Vaccines Work?

-Vaccines administer a very low dose of a pathogen to a pet, so that their immune system can “learn” to fight it.
-When a virus or bacteria enters the animal’s body for the first time, they will not possess an immunity, but introducing the disease prompts their system to manufacture antibodies to help fight it, explains the American Veterinary Medical Association.
+Vaccines administer a very low dose of a killed pathogen, or proteins from a pathogen, to a pet, so that their immune system can “learn” to fight it.
+When a virus or bacteria enters the animal’s body for the first time, they will not possess an immunity, but introducing the disease prompts their immune system to recognize the pathogen and produce antibodies, explains the American Veterinary Medical Association.

-Those antibodies then live in their bloodstream from then on, so should they encounter that pathogen in real life, full-strength, they will already have the tools to fight it.
+Those antibodies and other immune system cells and proteins then live in their bloodstream from then on, so should they encounter that pathogen in real life, full-strength, they will already have the tools to fight it.